 A Portuguese work visa allows you to work in the country for 1-2 years.
 If you want to continue working in Portugal, you need to renew your permit before it expires.

 Yes, after residing in the country for five years with a temporary residence permit, you can apply for a permanent residency permit.
+Once you have a permanent residency permit, you do not need to apply for a work permit.

 The typical requirements include being a non-Schengen member state resident, having a work contract or binding job offer, and providing supporting documents for qualifications and experience.

+A Portuguese work visa is essentially a residence permit that permits you to work in Portugal.
 After five years of living in the country, you can apply for permanent residency or Portuguese citizenship.

 No. Once you become a Portuguese citizen, you do not need to renew or apply for a new work visa.